Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

          * Password: Copy the value from `dbPassword value=`
          * Database: Copy from the value `jdbcURL value=` the database name which is directly between the "/" and the only "?"

-* You know where your Fedora, Drupal (Islandora), and Solor data folders are located.
+* You know where your Fedora, Drupal (Islandora), and Solr data folders are located.

    0. Login to your current Islandora production server.
 If your current production environment is located across multiple servers, you may need to check more than one server to located these data folders.